Loading

 Dedicated brass machining floor (NEW 2024-2026): CNC machining centers, lathes, and cobots (robotic arms).
 Purpose-built for brass and bronze alloy families with the latest technology.

 Closed-die forging for brass alloys.
-Parts from 0.200 kg to 1.300 kg with superior mechanical properties, enhanced grain structure, and higher fatigue resistance.
+Parts from 0.44 lb to 2.87 lb (0.200 – 1.300 kg) with superior mechanical properties, enhanced grain structure, and higher fatigue resistance.

 Share your specs with our engineering team.
 Custom brass and bronze alloys and low-to-medium volume production.